Security and privacy of iOS: Address Space Layout Randomization

 Address Space Layout Randomization (ASLR) is a low-level technique of preventing memory corruption attacks such as buffer overflows.
-It involves placing data in randomly selected locations in memory in order to make it more difficult to predict ways to corrupt the system and create exploits.
+It involves placing data in randomly selected locations in memory to make it more difficult to predict ways to corrupt the system and create exploits.
 ASLR makes app bugs more likely to crash the app than to silently overwrite memory, regardless of whether the behavior is accidental or malicious.

 Non-executable memory

-iOS utilizes the ARM architecture's Execute Never (XN) feature.
+iOS uses the ARM architecture's Execute Never (XN) feature.
 This allows some portions of the memory to be marked as non-executable, working alongside ASLR to prevent buffer overflow attacks including return-to-libc attacks.

 Encryption

 As mentioned above, one use of encryption in iOS is in the memory of the Secure Enclave.
-When a passcode is utilized on an iOS device, the contents of the device are encrypted.
+When a passcode is used on an iOS device, the contents of the device are encrypted.
 This is done by using a hardware AES 256 implementation that is very efficient because it is placed directly between the flash storage and RAM.

 iOS, in combination with its specific hardware, uses crypto-shredding when erasing all content and settings by obliterating all the keys in 'effaceable storage'.
 This renders all user data on the device cryptographically inaccessible.